 Travel Costs - Costs related to travel, accommodations, and meals while traveling

-Contractors - Contracted work is only approved so long as the proposed work is to be completed by 1) a student of a participating College or Univesity; or 2) a firm that meets RPI’s contractor guidelines
+Contractors - Contracted work will be considered if the proposed work is to be completed by 1) a student of a participating College or University; or 2) a firm that meets RPI’s contractor guidelines